Ally settlement may be a boon for ResCap bondholders

-NEW YORK (Reuters) - While bond insurers MBIA Inc (MBI.N) and FGIC Corp receive the lion’s share of Ally Financial Inc’s GKM.N $2.1 billion contribution to the debts of mortgage lender Residential Capital LLC, hedge funds like Paulson & Co may have obtained a better deal.
+NEW YORK, May 23 (Reuters) - While bond insurers MBIA Inc and FGIC Corp receive the lion’s share of Ally Financial Inc’s $2.1 billion contribution to the debts of mortgage lender Residential Capital LLC, hedge funds like Paulson & Co may have obtained a better deal.

 Under an agreement made public on Thursday, MBIA and FGIC, which insured residential mortgage-backed securities issued by ResCap, get about $1 billion - a bigger share of the total pot than they would have received in an earlier version of the settlement.
 Other bond insurers get a total of $96 million.